inlets/inlets.dev/blog/_posts/2021-06-02-argocd-private-clusters.md

 When the namespace is created, we will start by creating two Kubernetes services, one for the control plane and one for the data plane.

 Our target Kubernetes API service is running in a private network such as a different cloud or on-premises.
 Argo CD needs to access that service from our central management cluster., but we would like to prevent everyone from reaching our private API service.
-That's why we will use a split-plane configuration only the control plane of inlets PRO is public, while Argo CD can access the data plane via a private ClusterIP.
+That's why we will use a split-plane configuration only the control plane of inlets Pro is public, while Argo CD can access the data plane via a private ClusterIP.

 ``` bash
 export NAME=gke-eu1